-Traditional online data markets allow data owners to pose their data information on some digital platforms [7, 8] so that buyers (users) can match them based on their requirements.
-Usually, buyers have to buy the entire database from a seller, then download and query it offline.
-This is an inefficient solution for buyers.
-On cloud-based data markets [9, 10], data owners upload their data to the cloud and make money by sharing it with users.
+2) Online data markets: On traditional online data markets, independent data owners sell their data through some digital platforms [10, 11].
+Usually, buyers (users) have to buy the entire database from a seller, then download and query it offline, which is inefficient for buyers.
+On cloud-based data markets [12, 13], data owners upload their data in the cloud and make money by sharing it with users.
 Users pay to obtain what they want through a query interface instead of buying the entire database.
 Cloud providers are rewarded by providing services, e.g. storage and search.
 Our Ethereum-based data market is similar to cloud-based data markets, where users pay for querying, while owners and miners earn by providing data and services, respectively.
-There exist some works designing data market on top of Blockchain such as [11-14], since blockchain can enable secure data trading and search [15-18].